jodal/biip/docs/quickstart.md

 )
 ```

-From the above result, we can see that the data is a Message that
+From the above result, we can see that the data is a message that
-contains a single Element String.
-The Element String has the AI `00`,
+contains a single element string.
+The element string has the AI `00`,
 which is the code for Serial Shipping Container Code, or SSCC for short.

 Biip extracts the SSCC payload and validates its check digit.
 The result